Seven days.

 Effect: +5% Charisma when exaggerating a combat encounter.

-A man who learns to love the taste of glory will stop eating garbage, Khan rumbled with tactical approval.
+A man who learns to love the taste of glory will stop eating garbage, Khan rumbled across the synaptic bridge.
 You manipulate the soul as well as the sword, Warlord.

-Later that evening Will found Maddie and Allison near the loot slab, organizing a fresh crate of P.A.C.I.F.I.C. medical kits.
-Maddie was snapping the lids shut with sharp, rhythmic violence.
+Will found Maddie and Allison near the loot slab later that evening.
+They organized a fresh crate of P.A.C.I.F.I.C. medical kits.
+Maddie snapped the lids shut with sharp, rhythmic violence.

-"He's a parasite," Maddie said, not looking up.
-"You let him soak up praise he didn't earn and now he thinks he's the lead in his own play again."
+"He is a parasite," Maddie said.
+She kept her eyes on the crates.
+"You let him soak up praise he stole.
+He thinks he is the lead in his own play again."

 "He kept the kids calm," Will countered.
 "A happy lie beats a depressing truth for morale."

-Maddie stopped, a kit halfway to the shelf.
-"It's not math.
-It's Tyler."
+Maddie stopped with a kit halfway to the shelf.
+"It is Tyler."

-Allison froze, hands hovering over a stack of bandages.
+Allison froze.
+Her hands hovered over a stack of bandages.

-"Tyler from the psych department," Maddie continued, gaze shifting to Allison.
+"Tyler from the psych department," Maddie continued.
+Her gaze shifted to Allison.
 "The guy who spent six months pretending he pulled that freshman out of the lake while we did the work.
-You defended him then too, Al. Because it was easier."
+You defended him then too, Al. It was easier."

-A ten-year-old scar, ripped open by a new grifter in their cave.
+A ten-year-old scar bled into the open in their cave.

-Allison finally looked up.
-"I defended the situation, not the man.
-And Tyler was a child playing hero for a date.
+Allison looked up.
+"I defended the situation.
+Tyler was a child playing hero for a date.
 He was a zero."
 She stepped closer.
-"Will isn't playing a game.
-He turned a liability into an asset who actually wants to protect those kids.
-Let the grifter have his applause if it keeps the walls standing."
+"Will turned a liability into an asset who actually wants to protect those kids.
+Let the grifter have his applause.
+It keeps the walls standing."

 Maddie stared at her.
-The set of her jaw changed — not all the way to loose, but enough.
-She looked at the white corporate box, then at Allison's face in the violet light, and something that had been braced quietly let go.
+The rigid set of her jaw softened.
+She looked at the white corporate box, then at Allison's face in the violet light.
+Her shoulders dropped.

-She tossed the kit onto the shelf and handed the next one sideways to Allison without comment.
-Will watched the small, automatic gesture, filed it somewhere without a label, and went to check the perimeter.
+She tossed the kit onto the shelf.
+She handed the next one sideways to Allison in silence.
+Will watched the small, automatic gesture.
+He turned and went to check the perimeter.

-The camp was asleep by the time he came back.
+The camp slept by the time he returned.

 "What thing."

 "Present and somewhere else."
-No accusation.
-Just his tell, named.
+She named his tell.
 "More this week."

 "Seven days of quiet is a long time to think."

 He reached into his vest and held the amber shard through the fabric.
-"She'd have hated this place.
+"She would hate this place.
 The waiting.
 The domesticity of it.
-She'd have been mapping the tunnel system by day two, come back with threat assessments and a list of improvements and looked at Bram's forge like it was personally offending her."
+She would map the tunnel system by day two.
+She would come back with threat assessments and a list of improvements.
+She would look at Bram's forge like it was personally offending her."

-Allison listened without reaching for the next thing to say.
+Allison listened.
 The embers shifted.
 The pool drifted.

-"I don't know if she's somewhere with enough to eat," Will said.
-"I don't know if the [Primal Bond] means anything across a hundred P.A.C.I.F.I.C. servers.
-I don't know if she can feel I'm still here."
+"I wonder if she found enough to eat," Will said.
+"I wonder if the [Primal Bond] holds weight across a hundred P.A.C.I.F.I.C. servers.
+I wonder if she feels I am still here."

 "Yeah," Will said.
 "I am."

-She stood after a moment, brushing stone dust from her cargo pants.
+She stood.
+She brushed stone dust from her cargo pants.
 "Get some sleep.
 You look like something Tyson used for sparring practice."

 Her footsteps faded into the moss.

-Maddie was still awake at the far edge of the pool, broadsword across her knees, whetstone moving in slow even strokes — something to do with her hands when her brain wouldn't stop.
+Maddie sat awake at the far edge of the pool.
+Her broadsword rested across her knees.
+A whetstone moved in slow, even strokes over the steel.

-Allison's footsteps found her before she saw her.
-She changed course without a word and dropped onto the stone beside Maddie the way she'd done it for ten years.
+Allison's footsteps crunched on the moss.
+She changed course in silence.
+She dropped onto the stone beside Maddie the exact way she had done it for ten years.

 The whetstone moved.
 The pool drifted.